Canon 1D vs Panasonic GM1

 - More modern: Reflects 12 years of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GM1 emerges as the winner of the match-up (14 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GM1 is the clear winner of the contest (14 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

+How about other alternatives?
 Do the specifications of the Canon 1D and the Panasonic GM1 place the cameras among the top in their class?
-Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings.In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1D or the GM1 perform in practice.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 Expert reviews: Canon 1D vs Panasonic GM1